Arizona State Route 505: Current status

-Implications & Considerations
+Implications and considerations

-If built, the corridor could influence land use, growth patterns, and logistics in eastern Maricopa and Pinal Counties by offering improved access and mobility.
+If built, the corridor could influence land use, growth patterns, and logistics in eastern Maricopa and Pinal County by offering improved access and mobility.

-As the route travels undeveloped areas, issues such as environmental impacts, property acquisition, and community outreach may be significant.
+As the route travels undeveloped rural areas, issues such as environmental impacts, property acquisition, and community outreach may be significant.

 Given the absence of committed funding and the early stage of design, the timeline for construction is still unknown.

 Exit list

 Exit numbers have not been assigned yet.
-Exit list based on Tier 2 study for Segments 1 and 2.
+Exit list based on tier 2 study for Segments 1 and 2.